 This phrase is typically used to describe someone who loses their money quickly, either by being tricked or spending it wastefully.

-Anyways, this phrase is over 450 years old!
-It has been around since at least the year 1557, as it was used by the poet Thomas Tusser.
-He wrote a poem called Five Hundred Points of Good Husbandry, and the expression can be found within:
+As for the history of this phrase, it is over 450 years old!
+This expression has been around since at least the year 1557, as it was used by the poet Thomas Tusser.
+He wrote a poem called Five Hundred Points of Good Husbandry, and the saying can be found within:

 "A foole and his money be soone at debate: which after with sorow repents him too late."